pombreda/lepl/doc-src/binary.rst

    This documentation is rather short and incomplete; it will be extended as the package is developed further.

-The ``bin`` package supports parsing and (re-)construction of binary data.
+The ``bin`` package supports both parsing and (re-)constructing binary data.
 It uses the core LEPL engine which, because of Python's relaxed typing and calling conventions, is not restricted to parsing text.
 But it also adds additional support to help address problems that are unique to handling binary data.